jvalinsky/DungeonWorld/README.md

 The button go runs the go! macro, listen runs the listen! macro and has a text field for input, eval can run arbitrary lisp code. eval is meant for debugging purposes and is not recommended for use on a public server.

+The GUI was implemented as a REST API using the ningle (web framework), yason (json encoding), and clack (http, middleware) libraries for common lisp.
+The server serves the static files in the public folder and exposes several routes that the frontend uses to render the current world.

 #### `gridworld-worldmap.lisp`
 * A room can be represented using points and edges as following: